artificialwit/knowledge-base/Generative AI/Prompts.md

+## One Prompt Will Teach You How to Use ChatGPT

+Create a curated list of use cases for ChatGPT, each thoughtfully designed to align with my occupation.
+This list will serve as my personalized guide, enabling me to leverage ChatGPT’s capabilities in various aspects of my occupation.
+Organize this list into 10 distinct sections sorted by their relevance to my occupation.
+In each section, construct a table with columns for "Use Case," "Description," and "Example Interaction."

 ## 50 Tasks that ChatGPT Can Do in Seconds with these simple Prompts
 - I need an emoji to show money
 - Play a simple game (e.g. Tic Tac Toe)